-The original Federal Hall was the site of some of the most important legislative actions in the United States.
+While the current structure on 26 Wall Street was built in 1842, the original Federal Hall was the site of some of the most important legislative actions in the United States.

 In 1735, John Peter Zenger, an American newspaper publisher, was imprisoned and tried here for libel against the British royal governor.
 His acquittal established the freedom of the press, which was later defined in the Bill of Rights.